Sveio Municipality: Geography

 The municipality is located on the mainland of Norway on the western coast of the county on the Haugalandet peninsula, facing the North Sea to the west.
 The entrance to the Hardangerfjorden lies along the northern side of the municipality, and the smaller Ålfjorden lies along the eastern border of the municipality.
-Sveio's southern border is also the county border, bordering the town of Haugesund and the municipality of Tysvær to the south, the municipality of Vindafjord to the east (across the Ålfjorden), and the island municipalities of Bømlo and Stord to the north (across the Hardangerfjorden).
+Sveio Municipality's southern border is also the Rogaland county border, bordering Haugesund Municipality and Tysvær Municipality to the south, Vindafjord Municipality to the east (across the Ålfjorden), and the islands of Bømlo Municipality and Stord Municipality to the north (across the Hardangerfjorden).
 The lakes Vigdarvatnet and Stakkastadvatnet lie in the southern part of the municipality, crossing into the neighboring municipalities.
 The Ryvarden Lighthouse is located on a small point, along the Hardangerfjorden.
+The highest point in the municipality is the 431.85 m tall mountain Trollevassnibba.